run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/tickets/configuration/access-ticket-management.md

 1. Access the functionality through the main menu Access and Permission \> Incident/Request Management;

-2. Choose the profile access:
+2. Choose the profile access;

 3. Click on "Edit";